 Pierre Omidyar has now earned an estimated \$3 billion from eBay, and still serves as Chairman of the Board.
+Oddly enough, he keeps a personal weblog at http://pierre.typepad.com.
 There are now literally millions of items bought and sold every day on eBay, all over the world.
 For every \$100 spent online worldwide, it is estimated that \$14 is spent on eBay - that's a lot of laser pointers.

 Now that you know the history of eBay, perhaps you'd like to know how it could work for you?
-Reading on will give you an idea of the possibilities.
+Our next email will give you an idea of the possibilities.

-Income Possibilities
+eBay Income Possibilities.